Publicity still from The Fountainhead (1949)

 It is on his yacht cruise with Wynand that Roark finally has time and peace to think about the lessons of his life.
 He consolidates the observations he has made and finally unriddles the “principle behind the dean,” the principle that separates him from most people.
 It is not enough that Roark lives through and observes a great deal or that he acquires some practical wisdom.
 What he needs to do and finally does do is to think abstractly.
 He integrates his experiences into the beginnings of a theory, which he shares with Wynand in their discussion of the first-hander versus the second-hander.
 It is important that Rand has plotted this reflection to occur before Roark discovers the travesty that has been made of Cortlandt.
 This order of events demonstrates that Roark is not merely reacting to circumstances, but is taking the next step on his own initiative.

 Roark’s transformation enters a final phase when he sees Cortlandt.
-He realizes that helping Keating those many times was a bad idea.
+He realizes that helping Keating those many times was a bad idea and that he should not have done so.
 More importantly, Roark decides he will no longer just mind his own business and do his work in the world.
 He will demonstrate to his fellow men that they have no claim upon him.
 This he does by dynamiting Cortlandt and speaking out at his trial.
 Because he has thought about individualism and collectivism both in society and in men’s souls, he is now able to offer a verbal, conceptual defense of his actions and to win an acquittal.

 Two final encounters complete him as a man, both having to do with human relationships.
 Before the trial Dominique leaves Wynand and comes to Roark, and two things occur that have never occurred before: First, he is tempted to compromise out of love for Wynand, although Dominique convinces him by her attitude that it is useless, like all sacrifices.
 Second, he surrenders to his happiness with Dominique, displaying an unprecedented vulnerability and tenderness.

 Last is his interview with Wynand about commissioning the Wynand Building.
-On the elevator up to Wynand’s office, Roark, in a last burst of naivety, holds out hope for Wynand, only to have it dashed at the sight of the composed ruin of a man he meets there.
+On the elevator up to Wynand’s office, Roark, in a last burst of naivety, holds out hope for the resumption of his friendship with Wynand, only to have it dashed at the sight of the composed ruin of a man he meets there.
 He accedes to the charade of formality that Wynand requests, in order not to shatter Wynand’s fragile control.
 Roark, who at the beginning of the novel would never have allowed anyone to wound him, now sees that some wounds never heal.